 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
-For the three months ended September 30, 2023 March 31, 2024, we recognized \$3.1 million \$11.5 million of collaboration revenue from the 2023 Neurocrine Collaboration Agreement, and \$1.5 million of collaboration revenue from the 2019 Neurocrine Collaboration Agreement.
-For the nine months ended September 30, 2023, we recognized \$79.0 million of collaboration revenue from the Novartis Agreement, \$75.5 million of collaboration revenue from the 2023 Neurocrine Collaboration Agreement, \$5.2 million \$6.5 million of collaboration revenue from the 2019 Neurocrine Collaboration Agreement, \$0.8 million of collaboration revenue in connection with the 2023 Novartis Collaboration Agreement, and \$0.3 million \$0.7 million of other collaboration revenue, revenue in connection with the premium on the issuance of the Novartis Shares to Novartis pursuant to the 2023 Novartis Stock Purchase Agreement.
+For the three months ended March 31, 2024 June 30, 2024, we recognized \$11.5 million \$27.6 million of collaboration revenue from the 2023 Neurocrine Collaboration Agreement, \$6.5 million \$1.1 million of collaboration revenue from the 2019 Neurocrine Collaboration Agreement, \$0.8 million and \$0.9 million of collaboration revenue in connection with from the 2023 Novartis Collaboration Agreement, and \$0.7 million Agreement.
+For the six months ended June 30, 2024, we recognized \$39.1 million of collaboration revenue in connection with from the premium on 2023 Neurocrine Collaboration Agreement, \$7.6 million of collaboration revenue from the issuance 2019 Neurocrine Collaboration Agreement, and \$2.4 million of the Novartis Shares to Novartis pursuant to collaboration revenue from the 2023 Novartis Stock Purchase Collaboration Agreement.

-For additional information about our revenue recognition policy related to collaborations and a description of the key terms of the 2023 2019 Neurocrine Collaboration Agreement and the 2023 Novartis Collaboration Agreement, refer to Note 8, Significant agreements, 9 of our condensed the December 31, 2023 consolidated financial statements included in this Quarterly our Annual Report on Form 10-Q, 10-K for the year ended December 31, 2023.
+For additional information about our revenue recognition policy related to collaborations of the 2023 and 2019 Neurocrine Collaboration Agreement Agreements and the 2023 Novartis Collaboration Agreement, refer to Note 9 of the December 31, 2023 consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-For the foreseeable future, we expect substantially all of our revenue will be generated from the 2019 our current strategic collaborations and out-licensing arrangements with Neurocrine, Collaboration Agreement Novartis, and the 2023 Neurocrine Collaboration Agreement, the Alexion, Agreement, the Novartis Agreement, and any other strategic collaborations and out-licensing arrangements we may enter into in the future.
-If our development efforts are successful, we may also generate revenue from product sales, sales in the future.
+For the foreseeable future, we expect substantially all of our revenue will be generated from our current strategic collaborations and out-licensing arrangements with Neurocrine, Novartis, and Alexion, and any other strategic collaborations and out-licensing arrangements we may enter into in the future.
+If our development efforts are successful, we may also generate revenue from product sales in the future.